 Executive Sessions of Non-Management Directors

-The Board of Directors holds regularly scheduled executive sessions of non-management directors.
-James E. Preston, as the lead director, presides at executive sessions of the independent and non-management directors.
+The Board of Directors holds regularly scheduled executive sessions of non-management directors in conjunction with each quarterly Board meeting.
+The lead director presides at these executive sessions.

 Board Members' Attendance at Annual Meetings